Top 12 Dumbbell Chest Exercises for Home Workouts

 Secondary Muscles: Front Delts, Core

-• Dumbbell Deep Push-Up: 4 sets of 10 reps
+Dumbbell Deep Push-Up 10 reps 4 sets

 Incorporating techniques like Myo Reps can further enhance muscle activation and growth during these exercises.